tavis-software/Tavis.HttpHeaders/readme.md

                 new Token("parameter")
             };

-The grammar primitive objects encapsulate the syntax rules as defined by the HTTP specification.
+The grammar primitive objects encapsulate the rules for permitted characters as defined by the HTTP specification.

 The syntax rule can be used to parse a raw header like this,